qu1queee/commongermanwords/README.md

 ## What does this do?

 _**CommonGermanWords**_ provides definitions of the most common words used in the German language.
 This definition is extracted from [Wiktionary](https://de.wiktionary.org) and provided here via a consumable file(_see [words](https://github.com/qu1queee/commongermanwords/tree/main/german/words)_).
 The list of _den häufigsten Wörtern_ is based on the Leipzig Corpora [Collection](http://web.archive.org/web/20170227200416/http://wortschatz.uni-leipzig.de/html/wliste.html).

+## Why this?

+This is an attempt on finding new ways of learning with existing technologies.
+For this particular case(_extending your vocabulary_), the learning happens when a PR is automatically generated with one of the most common german words definition.

+Going beyond Github, a Twitter account will be posting the words content after a PR is merged.